jpomykala/simplelocalize-cli-npm/README.md

 # SimpleLocalize CLI via npm (work in progress)

-The main goal of this project is to give fronted developers an easier way to use [SimpleLocalize CLI](https://github.com/simplelocalize/simplelocalize-cli) in their workflows.
+The main goal of this project is to give frontend developers an easier way to use the [SimpleLocalize CLI](https://github.com/simplelocalize/simplelocalize-cli) in their workflows.

 ## Installation